rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 #### `void set_explosion_max_targets(int x)`
-- Sets the maximum number of additional targets for an explosion, valid range: 1..6 (default is 6)
+- Sets the maximum number of additional targets for an explosion.
+Valid range: 1..6 (default: 6)

 ---
 ### Some utility/math functions are available: